 SMS concatenation allows for longer messages to be sent seamlessly as a single text, even though they may technically be split into multiple parts due to character limits.
-This capability gives healthcare providers the opportunity to provide detailed instructions, educational health information, or updates about treatment plans in one continuous message.
+This capability allows healthcare providers to provide detailed instructions, educational health information, or updates about treatment plans in one continuous message.

 What is SMS concatenation?